liferay-search/liferay-docs/en/developer/frameworks/articles/application-security/06-service-access-policies.markdown

 To connect to a web service, remote clients must authenticate using credentials in that instance.
-This grants the remote client the permissions assigned to those credentials in the @product@ installation.
+This grants the remote client the permissions assigned to those credentials in the @sharepoint@ installation.
 Service access policies further limit the remote client's access to the services specified in the policy.
 Without such policies, authenticated remote clients are treated like users: they can call any remote API and read or modify data on behalf of the authenticated